What Phase 3 Means: Understanding the TRIUMPH Program

 - What is the comprehensive safety profile in a large population?

-The primary question: Does retatrutide produce clinically meaningful improvement in glycemic control and weight loss in adults with type 2 diabetes?
+The primary question: Does retatrutide produce clinically meaningful weight loss in adults with obesity or overweight (BMI ≥27) who also have type 2 diabetes?

-- Is the weight loss benefit maintained in the diabetes population?
+- Is the weight loss benefit meaningful in the diabetes population, where obesity pharmacotherapy typically shows attenuated results?

 - How does the safety profile compare to Phase 2, particularly regarding hypoglycemia?